dbosak01/libr/README.md

 processing.
 A by-group is accomplished using the `by` parameter, and passing a vector of column names that define the group.
 Once a by-group is defined, the `first.` and `last.` automatic variables become active, which allow you to identify the boundaries between groups.
-Note that your data must be sorted properly before sending it into the data step.
+Note that, by default, your data must be sorted properly before sending it into the data step.
+To turn the sort check off, set the `sort_check` parameter to FALSE.

 #### Example 3: By Groups
 ```